May 20, 2025 | Read time 3 min

 Regulatory frameworks like the EU AI Act and ISO/IEC 42001 are accelerating this trend, pushing enterprises to take back control of where – and how – their AI operates.
 For many, that means keeping sensitive workloads on-premise.

-Taking back control: Introducing Flow On-Premise
+Taking back control: Introducing On-Premise

 We've been aware of this shift for a while, working closely with customers facing these exact challenges.
-Today, we're incredibly proud to announce Flow On-Premise from Speechmatics: our decisive answer to the industry's growing demand for true data sovereignty.
+Today, we're incredibly proud to announce On-Premise from Speechmatics: our decisive answer to the industry's growing demand for true data sovereignty.

 With Flow On-Premise from Speechmatics, you can deploy an entire Conversational AI API locally in your infrastructure, so that you can guarantee that you are in control of your customer data.
 This means you can stop paying Legal to analyze the risks of your customers' personal data being sent to a third party whose T&Cs change over time and are full of impenetrable jargon.